 Self-guided tour maps are also available inside the gates of the Old Burying Ground and at the Welcome Center on Turner Street.

 Old Burying Ground: We’ve got an app for that!

 To make the history of the Old Burying Ground come alive, the Beaufort Historical Association has partnered with Uniguide Tours, a travel app offering hundreds of free audio tours all over the United States.
 The app can be downloaded on either Google Play or the iTunes App Store.
 Photographs of the tombstones are shown while a narrator gives the history.

 The Uniguide Tours are not meant to replace the Association’s live guided tours, rather they are meant to develop interest for further guided tours of the Old Burying Ground with the Beaufort Historical Association’s many knowledgeable guides.
 Tours depart from the Welcome Center at 130 Turner Street.
+24 hour notification required for guided tour.
 The Old Burying Ground is located on Ann Street within easy walking distance from the Historic Site.
-Tickets are $10 for adults and $5 for children under 12.
+Tickets are $12 for adults and $6 for children under 12.
 For more information about tours of the Old Burying Ground or other activities offered by the Beaufort Historical Association, stop by the Welcome Center, call 252-728-5225.